huynhtran1509/lint-trap/README.md

 lint-trap
 =========

-A maven plugin to run lint.
+A maven plugin to run lint for Android

 =========
 usage